cameronjamesw/burgess-community-page/README.md

 The project's structure and progression from start to finish can be seen [here](https://github.com/users/cameronjamesw/projects/5/views/1)

+As mentioned earlier, one of the user stories within the canban board has not yet been completed.
+Here I am refering to the site growth user story, where the client is able to track the site growth over time to help future proof the business.
+As per the Agile Methodology, before beginning the project, I decided that this user story should have a priority level of 'could have', and due to timing constraints I have to decide against implementing this feature.
+I will of course look at implementing this feature at a later date; however, at this time in the project I had to make a decision that the site growth feature was not realistically in the scope of achievability.

 # Testing

 The testing file for the Burgess Community Page can be viewed [here](/TESTING.md)